isaacnmm/pestpolicy-hugo2XX/content/posts/best-painters-tape-for-textured-walls/index.md

 There are many painters tapes available in the market but we are going to highlight the best painter's tape for textured walls.
 When you pick the best tapes, you have the courage to do your paintwork-design-ideas-with-tape/) without fear of bleeding and seepage.
 On the other end, when removing the tape you are assured that the tape will not leave a damaged surface that can heartbreaking.
 See Also: Removing soot from walls.

-## Top 7 Best Painters Tape for Textured Walls 2025
+## Top 7 Best Painters Tape for Textured Walls in 2026

 ###  [1.
 ScotchBlue Original Multi-Areas Painters Tape, 1.88 inch](https://www.amazon.com/dp/B000A3DQGW/?tag=p-policy-20)